Airscker/DeepMuon/tutorials/train_test/parallel.md

 Here is the explanation of command parameters:

 - `Dmuon_train` indicates the training/testing mode.
 - `-g` or `--gpus` indicates the IDs of the GPUs to be used to train/test the model.
--  `-p` or `--port` indicates the port used for DDP/FSDP IO teleportation.
+- `-p` or `--port` indicates the port used for DDP/FSDP IO teleportation, you can omit it and DeepMuon will automatically select teleportation port.
 - `-c` or `--config` indicates the path of the configuration file of the experiment.
 - `-tr` or `--train` indicates the training/testing pipeline file to be used, you can add the `.py` suffix or omit it, the pipeline file must be placed at `~/DeepMuon/train/`.
 - `-ts` or `--test` indicates the checkpoint to be used to test the model performance, it's the path of the checkpoint file saved during training. **If you omit this parameter, the experiment will enter training mode automatically.**
 - `-sr` or `--search` indicates whether to enable the Neural Network Hyperparameter Searching (NNHS) system, omitting this will automatically disable NNHS, and NNHS won't take action when `-ts`/`--test` parameter is valid (that is testing mode is enabled).
 For more details on NNHS please refer to [Neural Network Hyperparameter Searching (NNHS).](https://airscker.github.io/DeepMuon/tutorials/index.html#/train_test/nnhs)

-If you want to start SGT, you just need to specify one GPU ID.
-And to enable the FSDP, you need to set its configurations in the experiment's configuration file, also you need to make sure the edition of PyTorch installed supports FSDP (>=1.12).
+If you want to start SGT, you just need to specify one GPU ID and keep other commands unchanged.
+To enable the FSDP, you need to set its configurations in the experiment's configuration file, also you need to make sure the edition of PyTorch installed supports FSDP (>=1.12).
 For more details on modifying FSDP please refer to [Elements of config.py.](https://airscker.github.io/DeepMuon/tutorials/index.html#/config/config?id=fsdp_parallel)